kyma-kata/Kata-KYM-Library/README.md

 Kyma Kata is a user community open all.

 Files are shared openly and freely.
-Sounds may not be repackaged and sold commercially (though can and should be used to produce creative work).
+Files and prototypes may not be repackaged and sold commercially (though can and should be used to produce creative work).